Varicose Veins Treatment

 • Ask for an ultrasound test.

 At the end of the consultation, your doctor can determine your condition and whether you need treatment.
+If so, you will discuss the appropriate remedy with your doctor.
+When getting any treatment, you must feel safe with experienced specialists.

 Treatment is necessary for the following cases: